-The DAA's largest event is the San Diego County Fair (the Fair), which, in 2023, was a 21 day-event that was themed "Get Out There".
+The DAA's largest event is the San Diego County Fair (the Fair), which, in 2024, was a 20 day-event that was themed "Let's Go Retro".
 The Fair appeals to a very broad audience in San Diego County and beyond both county lines and country borders into Mexico.
-The Fairgrounds was the site of over 110 paid interim events in 2023, including car shows, concerts at The Sound, and many consumer shows.
-The Del Mar Thoroughbred Club also was fully operational without any restrictions during the 2023 summer and fall race season.
-In addition, starting in October of 2023, the DAA hosts top-quality rated horse shows in the country through its operating agreement with HITS Del Mar Leasing, LLC for the Horsepark campus.
+The Fairgrounds was the site of over 47 paid interim events in 2024, including car shows, 65 events at The Sound, and many consumer shows.
+The Del Mar Thoroughbred Club also was fully operational during the 2024 summer and fall race season, hosting the Breeder's Cup during the fall racing season, with over 387,000 in on-track attendance during the year.
+In addition, the DAA hosted top-quality rated horse shows through its operating agreement with HITS Del Mar Leasing, LLC for the Horsepark campus.

-The following analysis of the combined financial results of the DAA, Del Mar Race Track Authority (RTA) and State Race Track Leasing Commission (RTLC) (collectively, the District) has been prepared to provide a more thorough understanding of the financial performance of these combined entities for the year ended December 31, 2023.
+The following analysis of the combined financial results of the DAA, Del Mar Race Track Authority (RTA) and State Race Track Leasing Commission (RTLC) (collectively, the District) has been prepared to provide a more thorough understanding of the financial performance of these combined entities for the year ended December 31, 2024.
 Please read this analysis in conjunction with the financial statements that follow this section.